tronprotocol/wallet-cli/README.md

 > Get the number of transactions in the block based on the block height

 **GetTransactionInfoById**
-> Get transaction-info based on transaction id,generally used to check the result of a smart contract trigger
+> Get transaction-info based on transaction id, generally used to check the result of a smart contract trigger

 ## How to get block information